Hu Xiansu: Education

-The imperial examinations were abolished in 1905; in 1906 Hu went to the Hongdu Middle School in Nanchang and started modern education.
+Hu attempted his first imperial examination in 1904 at age 10, but the examination was abolished soon after in 1905.
+Hu went to the Hongdu Middle School in Nanchang in 1906 to start his modern education.
 Hu studied a preparatory course at the Imperial University of Peking (now Peking University) in 1909.
-In October 1911 the Xinhai Revolution overthrew the Qing dynasty, discontinuing the operations of the university and ending Hu's studies there.
+In October 1911, the Xinhai Revolution overthrew the Qing dynasty, discontinuing the operations of the university and ending Hu's studies there.

 Hu went to the United States in December 1912 and enrolled in the University of California (now University of California, Berkeley).
 During his years in Berkeley, Hu became an active member of the newly founded Science Society of China and joined the editorial board of the Society's journal Science.
 At the same time, Hu read English literature extensively.

-In 1914 Hu befriended Hu Shih in the United States, developing a lifelong friendship.
+In 1914, Hu began to correspond with fellow Peking University alumni Hu Shih, developing a lifelong friendship.
 In May 1916, Hu graduated with honours in botany and became members of the honour societies of Sigma Xi and Phi Beta Kappa.
 In 1918, he became a faculty member of Nanking Higher Teacher's School (now mainly Nanjing University).

 Hu went to the United States again in 1923 and studied in Arnold Arboretum of Harvard University, receiving his doctorate in 1925.
 His doctoral dissertation, (Note: Synopsis of Chinese Genera of Phaenogams with Descriptions of Representative Species) under the supervision of dendrologist John George Jack, was the first comprehensive survey of plants in the whole of China.

 Career

 In 1920 and 1921, Hu conducted large-scale plant collections in Zhejiang, Jiangxi and Fujian.
-In 1921, Hu and zoologist Ping Chih founded the first biology department in Chinese public universities (previously, only missionary universities in China had biology departments).
-In 1922, Hu, Ping, and Yang Xingfo founded the Institute of Biology of the Science Society of China, the first biological research institute in China.
+In 1921, Hu and zoologist Ping Chih founded the Department of Biology in the National Southeast University, the first biology department in Chinese public universities.
+(Note: Previously, only missionary universities in China had biology departments) In 1922, Hu, Ping, and Yang Xingfo founded the Institute of Biology of the Science Society of China, the first biological research institute in China; he became a full-time research fellow at the institute in 1926, after resigning from the National Southeast University.

 In 1923, Hu along with colleagues Zou Bingwen and Sung Shu Chien published the college-level textbook Advanced Botany, the first such textbook compiled by Chinese scholars.
 It became widely used in universities around China.

-In 1926, Hu resigned from the Department of Biology of Southeast University and became a full-time research fellow at the Institute of Biology of the Science Society of China.

-In 1928, Hu named the new genus Sinojackia, becoming the first Chinese to describe a new genus.
-The genus was named after his Harvard advisor John George Jack.

 In 1928, Hu moved to Beijing and co-founded the Fan Memorial Institute of Biology.
 The Fan Institute was named after Fan Yuan-Lien, an important educator and philanthropist.
 With long-term financial support from the China Foundation for the Promotion of Education and Culture, the Fan Institute developed into a major scientific institute in China.
 Hu directed the botanical branch of the Fan Institute and from 1932 served as the director of the Institute until 1949.
 Meanwhile, he taught part-time in the biology departments of Peking University and Beijing Normal University.